Pre-Trial Conference Checklist

 Long Range

-- After setting the matter down for trial, schedule the pre-trial conference through the Trial Coordinator’s office (sometimes with a trial certificate form) or at Trial Scheduling Court (aka To Be Spoken To Court in Toronto).
+• After setting the matter down for trial, schedule the pre-trial conference through the Trial Coordinator’s office (sometimes with a trial certification form) or at Trial Scheduling Court (aka To Be Spoken To Court in Toronto).
+Some jurisdictions are using Calendly for scheduling.
+Check with the Reginonal Practice Direction.

-- If the pre-trial conference is scheduled weeks or months before trial, then you need to have trial preparation well underway.
-Key trial resources we offer include trial book HOW TO WINg A TRIAL and the Ontario Civil Trial Checklist (much more in-depth and detailed than this brief checklist).
+• If the pre-trial conference is scheduled weeks or months before trial, then you need to have trial preparation well underway.
+Key trial resources we offer include trial book the Ontario Civil Trial Handbook and the Ontario Civil Trial Checklist (much more in-depth and detailed than this brief checklist).

 Preparing the Client